oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/conformance.md

 This document defines requirements for the file format and for certain software components that interact with it.
 The entities ("conformance targets") for which this document defines requirements are:

+* **OpenEoX Core Consumer**: A program that reads and interprets OpenEoX Core Information.
 * **OpenEoX Core Information**: An EoX information in the format defined by this document.
 * **OpenEoX Core Producer**: A program which emits output in the OpenEoX Core format.